racket/rhombus/text/0004-lexpr.md

 Solution 1.a.2: `git diff` and the kill ring has the knowledge you want

+XXX ; as a line follower or leader?

 XXX sacred cow: no extra whitespace, except for newlines

 Problem: Lining up definitions or other things, like: